UWrc/UWrc.github.io/docs/tools/r.md

 Let's say we wanted to use the most up-to-date version of base R from the Rocker Project on Docker hub [[**More information here.**](https://hub.docker.com/r/rocker/r-base)].
 There are many other versions are R available on Docker hub, and we encourage you to explore them to find the version that fits the needs of your research project. [**Explore versions here**](https://hub.docker.com/r/rocker/r-base/tags).

 First start an interactive job on a compute node.
 Building containers is not a login-node approved activity.
 The following command will request a single CPU on the `ckpt` parition with 16GB of RAM for 2 hours.
-If your lab group owns HYAK resources, you might be able to change `--partition=ckpt` to `--partition=compute` for priority access to a node.
+If your lab group owns Hyak resources, you might be able to change `--partition=ckpt` to `--partition=compute` for priority access to a node.
 Find out which resources you can use with the `hyakalloc` command.

 ```bash
 salloc --partition=ckpt --cpus-per-task=1 --mem=16G --time=2:00:00